Toluwalope24/geodev-lab-project/Project-brief.md

 ## The data I need

-- Old Oyo National Park boundary — Protected Planet(WDPA)— [www.protectedplanet.net.] — [SHP] — [11.22MB]
+- Old Oyo National Park boundary — Protected Planet/WDPA — [Link] — Shapefile/GeoJSON — [Approximate size]

-- Settlement names — GRID3 — [https://grid3.org/geospatial-data-nigeria] — [SHP] — [29.1MB]
+- Settlement points — GRID3 — http://grid3.org — SHP — 25MB

+- Population data — WorldPop — — https://hub.worldpop.org/geodata/summary?id=78605 — Raster — 40MB

+- Land Use/Land Cover data (2010 TO 2025)— Landsat — (https://earthexplorer.usgs.gov/) — Raster — 1.5GB

+- Road data — OpenStreetMap — http://www.openstreetmap.org — Shapefile — 25MB

 ## The planned analysis

-A 10 km buffer will be created around Old Oyo National Park.
-Settlement points located within the buffer will be identified using GIS.
+Settlement distribution around Old Oyo National Park will be analysed using GIS.
+Buffer zones at different distances from the park boundary will be created to identify nearby settlements.
+Population distribution, land use and land cover, and road accessibility will also be examined to identify areas that may experience potential anthropogenic pressure.

 ## Expected output

-A map showing settlements located within 10 km of Old Oyo National Park.
+Maps showing the spatial distribution of settlements around Old Oyo National Park and identifying areas of potential anthropogenic pressure on the park.